Maximum interpoint distance of high-dimensional random vectors: Introduction

 where $\x_1,\x_2,\ldots, \x_p$ are random vectors in $\R^n$ and $\Vert\cdot\Vert_2$ denotes the Euclidean norm on $\R^n$.
 Interpoint distances are used in a wide range of applications in many areas of probability and statistics, for example in distributional characterization, classification, independence testing and cluster analysis \cite{li:2018}.
 Thanks to their simplicity of computation and straightforward geometric interpretation, interpoint distance-based procedures have been particularly appealing to practitioners for analyzing data samples.

 Several limit theorems for the largest interpoint distance $M_{n,p}$ of independent and identically distributed (iid) random vectors $\x_1,\ldots,\x_p$ with a fixed dimension $n$ have been proved.
 Typically a distinction is made between bounded and unbounded support of the distribution of the points $\x_i$.
 For instance, if the points are uniformly distributed on the two-dimensional unit ball, we can see in Figure~\ref{fig:Bild1} that for a growing number of points, that is $p\to \infty$, the largest interpoint distance $M_{n,p}$ converges to the diameter of the unit ball.
-Regarding the maximum interpoint distance as the diameter of the convex hull of $p$ independent points, Mayer and Molchanov \cite{mayer:molchanov:2007} obtained a Weibull distribution as the limiting law of the suitably centered and normalized $M_{n,p}$ in case of points distributed on the $n$-dimensional unit ball (including the uniform distribution).
-For bounded support and fixed dimension~$n$, Appel et al.\ \cite{appel2002limit} found a limiting distribution for $M_{n,p}$ in the case of uniformly distributed points in a compact set satisfying certain boundary conditions.
+Regarding the maximum interpoint distance as the diameter of the convex hull of $p$ independent points, Mayer and Molchanov \cite{mayer:molchanov:2007} and Lao and Mayer \cite{lao2008Umax} obtained a Weibull distribution as the limiting law of the suitably centered and normalized $M_{n,p}$ in case of points distributed on the $n$-dimensional unit ball (including the uniform distribution).
+For bounded support and fixed dimension~$n$, Appel et al.\ \cite{appel2002limit} found a limiting distribution for $M_{n,p}$ in the case of uniformly distributed points in a compact set with a well defined major axis and a suitable decay rate at the endpoints.
 For a uniform distribution in a proper ellipse with major axis $2$, Jammalamadaka and Janson \cite{jammalamadaka:janson:2015} gave a limiting law for $M_{n,p}$, which involved two independent Poisson processes.
 This result was generalized by Schrempp \cite{schrempp:2016} to uniform or nonuniform distributions over an $n$-dimensional ellipsoid.

 If the support of the $\x_i$ is unbounded, then one single observation/outlier might cause $M_{n,p}$ to be large.
 An example of a distribution with unbounded support is given in Figure~\ref{fig:Bild2} which shows a cloud of bivariate standard normal distributed points.
 In the unbounded case, Matthews and Rukhin \cite{matthews:rukhin:1993} obtained a Gumbel limiting distribution if the points follow a spherical symmetric normal distribution.
 Henze and Klein \cite{henze:klein:1996}, Jammalamadaka and Janson \cite{jammalamadaka:janson:2015} and Demichel et al.\ \cite{demichel:fermin:soulier:2015} generalized this result to any spherically symmetric distribution.
 Complementary to these developments, Jammalamadaka and Janson \cite{jammalamadaka:janson:1986} obtained a limiting distribution for the minimum interpoint distance by considering the asymptotic distribution of a triangular scheme of $U$-statistics.
 The minimum interpoint distance is usually attained by points in the bulk of the distribution, whereas the maximum interpoint distance is achieved by outliers.
 Therefore, $M_{n,p}$ is less suitable for goodness of fit tests, but could be used to identify outliers.